RubixTheSlime/vim-mcfunction/README.md

 As of right now, sounds (used by `/playsound` and `/stopsound`) and recipes (used by `/recipe`) are not fully implemented.
 Specifically, some sounds that were not available in older snapshots may still highlight as a false-positive, and only the recipes that happen to share a name with an item will highlight.
-As stated earlier, the multiplayer commands may or may not work.
+The multiplayer commands may or may not work.
 To my knowledge they highlight correctly, but I am not sure if they'll actually run.

 If you notice any discrepancies, please feel free to submit an issue.